-All trees (and any structures) in garden spaces and / or vegetated boundaries proposed to be removed and / or altered are to be be mapped as part of planning applications for development, particularly any notable / large / old trees which could contain bat roosts.
-Their value is to be assessed, using a recognised tree valuation method, such as i-Tree Eco, with substitute planting to replace the losses also set out.
+All trees (and any structures) in garden spaces and / or vegetated boundaries proposed to be removed and / or altered should be mapped as part of planning applications for development, particularly any notable / large / old trees which could contain bat roosts.
+Their value may be assessed, using a recognised tree valuation method, such as i-Tree Eco, with substitute planting to replace the losses also set out.